jessicacliong/JessicaLiong_T1A3/README.md

 Snooze It has been developed and tested regularly on the following system:

-2021 Retina 16-inch Macbook Pro, Apple M1 Pro Chip, 16GB Unified Memory, 512GB SSD
+2021 Retina XDR 16-inch Macbook Pro, Apple M1 Pro Chip, 16GB Unified Memory, 512GB SSD

 ## Dependencies